call upon Yahweh

 Praise the name of Yahweh

-A “Heavenly Host of Angels” came forth from Heaven, praising their Savior who was born that day, saying, “Glory to God in the highest, and on earth peace, goodwill toward men.”
+A “Heavenly Host of Angels” came forth from Heaven, praising their Savior, saying, “Glory to God in the highest, and on earth peace, goodwill toward men.”

 1 Timothy 3:16 speaks of this mysterious event where Yahweh revealed Himself in the flesh and was seen by Angels.